 This image still exists today. it is part of the Gernsheim collection and has the distinction of being the world’s oldest photograph.

 Niepce would later sign a business deal with Louis Jacques Mande Daguerre, a fellow inventor with an interest in Niepce’s heliographs and a desire to develop better photographic processes.
 The two would be partners for the next four years when Niepce died of a heart attack.

 Today, Niepce is considered the world’s first photographer.
 His legacy now remains unquestioned, though he himself would remain relatively unknown in the decades following his death.
 Much to his son’s chagrin, much of the credit for the invention and popularization of photography would go to his partner, Daguerre, which leads us to…

-The result of Daguerre’s work is known as the “daguerreotype.”
+The result of Louis Daguerre’s work is known as the “daguerreotype.”
 The production process of these photographic pieces varied significantly from Niepce’s heliography.
-The work would start with a simple, silver copper plate.
+The work would start with a simple silver copper plate.
 Using hide or velvet, the daguerreotypist would buff the silver side of the copper plate; the work was meticulous.
-If any section of the plate were tarnished, the resulting image would be compromised.
+If any plate section were tarnished, the resulting image would be compromised.
 For extra care, nitric acid would be applied to the plate after the buffing process was complete.

 Following this, the plate would be carried to a camera and placed inside for exposure.
 The exposure process would take anywhere from a few seconds to a few minutes.
 Once the plate was removed from the camera, it would be placed into a developing box, where it would be exposed to heated mercury fumes for several minutes.
 This would cause the image to gain visibility.
 Research indicates that Daguerre’s process was sixty to eighty times quicker than Niepce’s heliography—a fact that no doubt had a huge impact on Daguerre’s widespread success.